jonbra/MBV-INFx410/transcriptomics_exercise.md

 fastqc *.gz
 ```

 Download the `.html` files to your local computer and look at them in a web browser.
+- How long are the reads?
+- How does the quality look like?
+Are there any differences in the quality score between the R1 and the R2 files?
+- Are there any leftover sequencing adapters?

-## Trimming
+### Trimming
 We trim the reads using [Trim Galore](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
 Default settings is to trim nucleotides lower than phred score 20 and looks for standard Illumina sequencing adapters.
-The option `--fastqc` tells it to run FastQC on the trimmed reads.
-The job takes 5-6 min.
+The option `--paired` tells the program to expect two files of paired reads, and `--fastqc` tells it to run FastQC on the trimmed reads.
+The job takes a couple of minutes.

 ```
+# First we check which versions of the program are available on Abel
+module avail trim-galore

+# We use the latest version
-module load trim-galore/0.3.3
+module load trim-galore/0.4.4

 trim_galore --fastqc --paired R1-file R2-file
 ```
+Inspect the trimming reports in the terminal (remember how to view files in Unix?).
+- Were any reads trimmed?
+- Were there any reads with sequencing adapters?

-Download the fastqc reports of the trimmed reads.
+Download the fastqc reports of the trimmed reads and look at them in the browser.
+Notice any differences compared to the untrimmed reads?

 # Exercise 2 - Mapping
+Now we are ready to map the reads to the genome and count the gene expression.
 Download this file which contains the _Mnemiopsis leidyi_ genome and transcriptome (in addition to a few index files which we'll need later:

 `wget http://folk.uio.no/jonbra/MBV-INF4410_2017/Transcriptomics/genome_transcriptome.tar`

 and unpack it with:
 `tar -xvf genome_transcriptome.tar`

 We use TopHat2 to map the trimmed reads to the genome.
-We also include the published gene annotation to obtain gene counts of the original genes and to potentially discover new genes.
-The mapping takes about 17 min, so do this before you go to lunch.
+We also include the published transcriptome (or gene annotation in this case - a file which states where each gene starts and stops) to obtain gene counts of the original genes and to potentially discover new genes of some reads map to non-annotated regions.
+The mapping takes about 17 min so you can take a break (but   check the first few minutes that there are no error reports).
 Run the following commands:

 ```
 module load tophat/2.1.1